Khao Soi Dao Wildlife Sanctuary: Fauna

 Khao Soi Dao Wildlife Sanctuary is the only IBA in Thailand supporting the globally endangered Chestnut-headed Partridge (Arborophila cambodiana), but it is home to many more bird species of importance to global conservation.
 This includes Siamese Fireback (Lophura diardi), Great Hornbill (Buceros bicornis) and Moustached Hawk Cuckoo (Hierococcyx vagans), all of which are near-threatened on a global level.
 The colourful Blue-rumped Pittas are here, and this is the only place in Thailand where this species live.

-Regarding mammals, the sanctuary is also home to a diverse range of species, with many threatened ones included.
-Asian Elephants (Elephas maximus indicus), Tiger (Panthera tigris), Asian Golden Cat (Catopuma temminckii) and Gaurs (Bos gaurus) are found here.
+Regarding mammals, the sanctuary is also home to a diverse range of species, with many threatened ones, including Asian Elephants (Elephas maximus indicus), Tiger (Panthera tigris), Asian Golden Cat (Catopuma temminckii) and Gaurs (Bos gaurus) are found here.
 For monkeys, the Pileated Gibbons (Hylobates pileatus) are notable.

 The sanctuary is known as a particularly good spot for watching butterflies, but other insects, such as dragonflies are also here in both abundance and diversity.